 Hello!
 It seems you have stumbled upon my blog…

-My name is Olivia, I am 16 years old, and I am – and always have been – an avid reader.
+My name is Olivia, I am 17 years old, and I am – and always have been – an avid reader.
 I remember being read to as a child.
-I remember the excited, bubbling feeling in my stomach when the book was pulled of the shelf, and opened.
+I remember the excited, bubbling feeling in my stomach when the book was pulled off the shelf and opened.
 The feeling of the paper, the smell between the pages, was intoxicating.
 I was in love.
 Thus it was the beginning of an era, containing many, many books, and myself hidden amongst them all.

-Currently, I am in the penultimate leg of the compulsory British school system: secondary school.
-(AKA high school.)
-As exciting as that sounds – and it sounds really exciting – I much prefer the world outside the school walls, and journeying deep into the depths of my imagination.
+Currently, I am studying for my A Levels at Sixth Form, which is why my posts aren’t as frequent as they used to be – sorry!
+I much prefer the world outside the school walls, and journeying deep into the depths of my imagination.
 Reading has always been an escape for me, as cliché as it sounds, and I very much enjoy sharing my reading adventures with other people.
-Like you, for example, you reading this; I want to share my reading ventures with you.
-Is that OK?
-Good.
+Like you reading this!

 If you want to know more about me, click here to read 25 facts about me!